green-party-dublin-central/nh-web/site/content/post/register-to-vote-by-5pm-on-7th-of-may-2019.md

 ## How do I register

 For Cabra Glasnevin, where Neasa is running in the Local Election, [application forms](http://www.checktheregister.ie/PublicPages/AppForms.aspx) need to be signed by a member of the Garda Siochána and returned by post to the Franchise Section, Dublin City Council, Block 4, Floor 4, Civic Offices, Wood Quay, Dublin 8 before 5pm on 7th of May 2019.

+If you are in Dublin and have **verified** MyGovID account* you can register on <https://www.voter.ie/>

+_\*MyGovID is an online identity service that allows you to access online Government services in a safe and secure manner._